udaytonapps/app-template/README.md

 npm start
 ```

 The UI application will run a local server on http://localhost:3000/.

+At first, you may not see anything except an info icon that toggles the developer panel.
+During development, this will display helpful information about your app and Tsugi session.

-You will need to cover a valid LTI Launch session ID into the `ui/src/utils/common/constants.ts` file's `APP_INFO_OVERRIDES.sessionId` variable.
+In order for your app to work, you will need to copy a valid LTI Launch session ID into the `ui/src/utils/common/constants.ts` file's `APP_INFO_OVERRIDES.sessionId` variable.
 This is what the UI application will pass to the backend API for any requests.
-You can copy a sessionId from a local launch of the tool, by viewing the developer panel.
+You can copy a sessionId from a local launch of the tool by viewing it in the Tsugi developer panel.
 To do that, you should build the tool for your local Tsugi instance by running the `npm run build` command from the `ui` directory.
 This will build the static HTML/CSS files.

 From here, you can make updates to files within the ui/src directory and see your changes reflected in the browser on port 3000 (it will happen automatically, there is no need to refresh).